 To maintain our business relationship throughout its lifetime, where you are a client or user of our website services.

 To enable us to answer any queries you may have.

-To market our products and services to you; to keep you updated on any relevant industry news; to update you on any events, promotions and competitions, reports and any other information we feel may be relevant or of interest to you.
+Communication purposes: to keep you updated on any relevant industry news; to update you on any events, promotions and competitions, reports and any other information we feel may be relevant or of interest to you.
 You retain the right to unsubscribe from such communications at any time.
+Please see “Rights” section.